-A discipline for managing IT services that focuses on the quality of those services and the relationship that the IT organization has with its customers.
+A discipline for managing IT services that focuses on the quality of those services and the relationship that the IT organisation has with its customers.

-A call center that receives telephone calls from customers and may answer questions, take orders, respond to billing inquiries, and provide customer support.
+A call centre that receives telephone calls from customers and may answer questions, take orders, respond to billing inquiries, and provide customer support.

 installations, moves, adds, and changes (IMACs)

 Activities that include moving equipment, installing and configuring new systems, and upgrading existing systems; also known as moves, adds, and changes (MACs).